Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 The architecture of the Docker swarm cluster is relatively simple comparing to other distributed container orchestration platforms.
 As illustrated in :numref:`swarmarchitecture`, each Docker host in the swarm cluster is either a *manager* or a *worker*.

 By design, manager nodes are no difference to the worker nodes in sharing container workload; except that manager nodes are also responsible for maintaining the status of the cluster using a distributed state store.
-Managers exchange information with each other in order to maitain sufficient quorum of the `Raft consensus algorithm <https://en.wikipedia.org/wiki/Raft_(computer_science)>`_ which is essential to the cluster fault tolerance.
+Managers exchange information with each other in order to maitain sufficient quorum of the `Raft consensus <https://en.wikipedia.org/wiki/Raft_(computer_science)>`_ which is essential to the cluster fault tolerance.

 .. figure:: ../figures/swarm-architecture.png
     :name: swarmarchitecture